Post Office Limited: Services

-As of March 2024 there were 11,805 post office branches across the UK, of which 115 were directly managed by Post Office Limited (known as Crown branches).
-The majority of other branches (9,250 in total) were agency branches, run either by franchise partners or by local subpostmasters (who may be members of the National Federation of SubPostmasters or the CWU Postmasters Branch).
-Of the remaining branches, 1,834 were outreach services – typically small, part-time branches, perhaps making use of a mobile van or a village hall – and 606 were 'drop and collect' branches, focussing on pre-paid parcels and bill payments.
+As of March 2025 there were 11,683 post office branches across the United Kingdom.
+The majority of branches (9,080 in total) were agency branches, run either by franchise partners or by local subpostmasters (who may be members of the National Federation of SubPostmasters or the CWU Postmasters Branch).
+Of the remaining branches, 1,669 were outreach services – typically small, part-time branches, perhaps making use of a mobile van or a village hall – and 823 were 'drop and collect' branches, focussing on pre-paid parcels and bill payments.
+There were also 111 branches that were directly managed by the Post Office (known as Crown branches), including 3 not open to the general public (located in the Houses of Parliament, Portcullis House and the Scottish Parliament).

 The Post Office rolled out the 'ParcelShop' scheme in summer 2019, allowing retail stores to accept Royal Mail Internet returns, in order to expand Post Office facilities.

 In some villages an outreach service is provided in village halls or shops.
 There are also "mobile post offices" using converted vans which travel between rural areas.